 The Speech and Language Therapist is responsible for assessing and treating a range of communication and/or swallowing difficulties.
-They provide strategies to help your child communicate.
+They provide strategies to help your child communicate to the best of their ability.

 They may recommend Alternative and Augmentative Communication (AAC) systems, such as signing, symbol communication books, and equipment.